George Powell of Nanteos 1842-82

-Opening scene. - A young boy of the age of 8 years of age, running erratically down the main staircase of Nanteos, with the loud booming voice chasing him.
+Opening scene. - A young boy of the age of 8 years, running erratically down the main staircase of Nanteos, with the loud booming voice chasing him.
 “GEORGE, GEORGE come back here, you’re more trouble than you’re worth”, shouts his father, from the top of the stairs.

 It was mid-summer at Nanteos, and luckily for George the front door was open, he sped passed a young servant girl, she gave a shrill as he ran straight out through the opened door, and continued to run into the woods.

 George Ernest John Powell was born in 1842, and Harriet, his sister born two years later.
 They were the children of Colonel William Thomas Rowland Powell (1815 - 1878) and his wife Rosa Edwina (Cherry) Powell (1818 - 1860).
 The children were not the healthiest, weak genes caused many illnesses.
 They lived in their ancestral home of Nanteos Mansion in Aberystwyth.

 George had been ill treated by his abusive father most of his life, he continuously saw his parents arguing and fighting, and when his father’s violent temper exploded his poor mother always suffered the worse.
 George hated his father so much he wished he was dead.
 He spent much of his time sitting in his favourite tree, in the woods, high up in the branches, a safe haven from every day life.
 He could see all around, Dai Evans tendering the garden, Millie walking up to home farm for the daily supply of milk and eggs for the house.
 George could see all the coming and goings of the house, and was in hearing distance when called in for tea.